PasinduMaduwantha/PasinduMaduwantha/README.md

 </div>

 ### :woman_technologist: About Me
 Computer Engineer [Bsc.Eng (Hons)] at University of Sri Jayewardhenepura, Sri Lnaka 👨‍💻💼🎓.
-And also I'm a freelancer 💻 at <a href="https://github.com/orgs/Binary-Clan">Binary Clan</a>
+And also freelancer 💻 at <a href="https://github.com/orgs/Binary-Clan">Binary Clan</a>

 Feel free to connect with me!
 Let's collaborate on some exciting projects! 🤝✨